PragsPud/math-speed-challenge/README.md

 # Math Speed Challenge

-A fast-paced mental math game inspired by quantitative trading interviews like Optiver's "80 in 8" challenge.
+A fast-paced mental math game inspired by quantitative trading interviews.
 Test and improve your mental calculation speed with progressively challenging arithmetic problems.

 The website is live [here](https://pragspud.github.io/math-speed-challenge/).